 BLEND is working to engage health care professionals in the prevention, assessment and treatment of overweight and obese children by promoting the 5-2-1-0 Wellness Program.
 5-2-1-0 is designed to encourage smart eating and physical activity for children and families.
 The concept focuses on making changes in nutrition and physical activity that can be both healthy and enjoyable.

-5 – Eat fruits and vegetables at least five or more times on most days
+5 – Eat fruits and vegetables at least five or more times every day.

 Many kids sit and watch TV and snack for hours every day.
 As a result, they reach an unhealthy weight and

 have trouble keeping up with their friends in active play.
 Too much TV has been linked with low reading scores

 and attention problems.
 It is recommended that children under age 2 get no screen time.